wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gba.md

     \caption{A three-stage instruction pipeline model: the second instruction starts its fetching procedure while the first is still decoding.}
 \end{figure*}

+My colleague Dr. Jo Vliegen loves explaining pipelining with the help of an analogy every student at our faculty so far recognized: your mother doing laundry.
+In the above figure, replace "Fetch" with washing, "Decode" with drying, and "Execute" with ironing.
+The GBA CPU (or should we call it mom?) is able to put clothes from the washing machine directly into the dryer, enabling a second batch to be immediately washed.
+In the meantime, dried clothes can be ironed.
+The original Game Boy puts clothes in the washing machine and waits for the program to finish.
+It then transfers them to the dryer to wait some more.
+Hopefully it is clear that the GBA mother is a lot more efficient in doing laundry!

 Thanks to the rise of online communities, the Game Boy Advance "homebrew" development scene is still thriving.
 Toolchains such as devkitPro make it easy for enthusiasts to create GBA games using newer multi-paradigm programming languages like Rust and C++.
-This makes the GBA an excellent choice for learning both about hardware architecture and software development: its predecessor lacked software development tools and its successor increased the hardware complexity.
+This makes the GBA an excellent choice for learning about both hardware architecture and software development: its predecessor lacked software development tools and its successor increased the hardware complexity.

 ### Game Boy Advance Accessories